 (1) For the purposes of all ERCOT Protocols and Other Binding Documents, all requirements that apply to Generation Resources and Controllable Load Resources shall be understood to apply to ESRs to the same extent, except where the Protocols explicitly provide otherwise.

 (2) A QSE representing an ESR may update the telemetered HSL and/or Maximum Power Consumption (MPC) for the ESR in Real-Time to ensure the ability to meet the ESR’s full Ancillary Service Resource Responsibility for the current Operating Hour.
-This provision only applies when the MOC for an ESR is set at the System-Wide Offer Cap (SWCAP) pursuant to paragraph (1)(b) of Section 4.4.9.4.1, Mitigated Offer Cap.
+ERCOT shall adjust the ESR’s MOC curve as described in paragraph (1)(b) of Section 4.4.9.4.1, Mitigated Offer Cap.